Sisters of Prophecy

 Gail: I don’t really have a favorite favorite.
 I have many favorites and it all depends on which category of books you’re asking about.

 Jude Pittman emigrated from Canada to the United States with her mom and brother when she was 14.
-Her time thereclip_image004 included 12 years in Texas where the genus for her first murder mystery, “Shadows Are Deadly” now part of Jude’s “Murder on My Mind” trilogy first took root.
+Her time there included 12 years in Texas where the genus for her first murder mystery, “Shadows Are Deadly” now part of Jude’s “Murder on My Mind” trilogy first took root.
 In 1992 Jude returned to British Columbia where she met her husband John.
 The couple moved to Calgary, Alberta where they continue to live.
 Descended from the Shipton line, Jude has always been fascinated with the historical and legendary stories about her late and often maligned ancestor, Mother Shipton and her gifts of prophecy.
 The Sisters of Prophecy series is a fictional account of those Shipton sons and daughters who inherited Mother Shipton’s gifts.

 Gail Roughton is a native of small town Georgia whose Deep South heritage features prominently in much of her work.
 She’s worked in a law office for close to forty years, during which time she’s raised three children and quite a few attorneys.
 She’s kept herself more or less sane by writing novels and tossing the completed manuscripts into her closet.
 A cross-genre writer, she’s produced works ranging from humor to romance to thriller to horror, sometimes in the same book.
 She’s never quite sure herself what to expect when she sits down at the keyboard.
 Now multi-published by Books We Love, Ltd., her credits include the War-N-Wit, Inc. series, The Color of Seven, Vanished, and Country Justice.
 Currently, she’s working on Black Turkey Walk, the second in the Country Justice series, as well as the Sisters of Prophecy series, co-written with Jude Pittman.